slothsoft/shera-translator/README.md

 Releasing is done with the following steps:

+1. update readme file to include the version to be release (but not WIP)
 1. remove the snapshot from the files *pom.xml*
 1. create a tag with the version as a name
 1. execute `mvn clean install`